This post may contain affiliate links, please see my disclosure policy to learn more.

 Fruit Fly Trap

 Coffee grounds can be used to make a simple fruit fly trap.
 Just add some leftover coffee or coffee grounds with sugar and water, then wait for the flies to come!
 The smell of the sweetened coffee will attract them and they’ll drown in your homemade trap.
-Put your mixture in a jar or cup, cover with plastic wrap and poke some holes in the top so the fruit flies can get in but not out.
+Put your mixture in a jar or cup, cover it with plastic wrap, and poke some holes in the top so the fruit flies can get in but not out.
 This is an effective way of getting rid of these annoying pests without using chemicals that might harm other beneficial insects such as bees or ladybugs.
 You could even try adding rotten fruit pieces instead of sugar if you have any on hand!

 Coffee grounds are a great way to neutralize odors in your fridge and freezer.
 Place a tray or container filled with coffee grounds on one of the shelves inside your refrigerator and leave it there for about two weeks.
 This will help absorb any unpleasant food odors from other items stored nearby like garlic bulbs, onions, and fish fillets.
 You can also place trays/containers filled with coffee grounds inside freezers where they will work their magic once again!
 When coffee grounds are combined with carbon, they release nitrogen, which aids in the removal of noxious sulfur gas from the air.
 If you have a smelly garbage can or compost bin, try adding some coffee grounds to the bottom of it before placing your trash inside.
 Coffee grounds are great for keeping your kitchen smelling fresh!